How to find a licensed electrician featured image

 If you are renovating or buying a home or have concerns about your electrical work, they can make your house safe for you.

-#5 An Electrician Can Diagnose Problems
+#5 A Licensed Electrician Can Diagnose Problems

-A licensed electrical contractor can diagnose problems with your electrical work.
+A licensed electrician can diagnose problems with your electrical work.
 You may have hidden electrical issues that need a trained eye.
 If you have faulty wiring, damaged electrical cords, or flickering lights, don’t try to fix these yourself.
 Your licensed electrical contractor has the knowledge, education, and tools to make your home safe!

-#6 An LEC Is Insured
+#6 A Licensed Electrician Is Insured

-#7 An Electrician Knows The Right Products
+#7 A Licensed Electrician Knows The Right Products

 GFCIs, AFCIs, smart breakers – this can get complicated.
 A licensed electrical contractor can have a good discussion with you to understand your current and future needs.